Robert F. Furchgott

 Robert Francis Furchgott (June 4, 1916 - May 19, 2009) was an American Nobel Prize winning biochemist who contributed to the discovery of nitric oxide as a transient cellular signal in mammalian systems.

 Early life and education

 Furchgott was born in Charleston, South Carolina, to Arthur Furchgott (December 1884 - January 1971), a department store owner, and Pena (Sorentrue) Furchgott.
-He graduated with from the University of North Carolina at Chapel Hill in 1937 with a degree in chemistry and went on to earn a Ph.D in biochemistry at Northwestern University in 1940.
+He graduated from the University of North Carolina at Chapel Hill in 1937 with a degree in chemistry and went on to earn a Ph.D in biochemistry at Northwestern University in 1940.